Bottoms up! 8 of the best local gins

 Hello, coolest bottles ever!
 The chicest family start-up on the block, Old Amersham Gin distils two flavours; classic London Dry (best served with tonic and a slice of orange or sprig of mint), and the Rhubarb and Elderflower Pink Gin (best served with ginger ale and a wedge of lime).
 Plus, it’s pretty much the definition of hyper-local – the seasonal botanicals are all grown in the garden of The Kings Arms Hotel, or foraged from around Amersham. £35 for 50cl.

 Feeling fruity?
 Pop one of these gin liqueurs from Bucks-based Foxdenton Estate in your glass – after all, they’ve had four generations to perfect it.
-Flavours on offer include Raspberry, Rhubarb, Winslow Plum and Golden Apricot, but we’ll be adding this super-fresh Lemon & Cucumber flavour to our cart (a total bargain at £20 for 50cl) to pair with sparkling elderflower.
-Purists may prefer Foxdenton’s 48 London Dry Gin (£32 for 70cl) – either way, don’t forget to use code CHINUP for free delivery from 2019’s Muddy Award winners.
+Flavours on offer include Raspberry, Rhubarb, Winslow Plum and Golden Apricot, but we’ll be adding their new Blackberry and Apple Crumble flavour to our cart (a total bargain at £20 for 50cl) as well as their classic Christmas Liqueur to pair with a mince pie later in the year.
+Purists may prefer Foxdenton’s 48 London Dry Gin (£32 for 70cl) – either way, you’ll get free delivery as standard from 2019’s Muddy Award winners.

 This family-run distillery tucked away in the village of Penn Street, Amersham started off as a challenge for two brothers to make a gin to impress the family.
 Well, it certainly worked, and now they’re impressing gin experts and the discerning palates of the Bucks locals alike with their cold-distilled gins (plus, just look at those bottles).
-We’re partial to their award-winning Original gin (£34 for 70cl), which is best served cold with an orange peel garnish and a fresh bay leaf, but rumour has it they’re currently working on a brand new limited edition gin.
-Watch this space.
+We’re partial to their award-winning Original gin (£34 for 70cl), which is best served cold with an orange peel garnish and a fresh bay leaf, but there are plenty of limited edition flavours to pick up too.

-You will have seen us singing the praises of Bicester’s newest gin distillery recently, as their London Dry Gin (£35 for 50cl) just nabbed a slew of prizes at the World Gin Awards, including World’s Best Contemporary London Dry Gin.
-If that wasn’t enough of a nudge to try it, Sky Wave are offering free delivery on all orders at the moment, as well as a 20% discount to NHS and emergency services staff.
-They’ve recently sold out of their World Gin Day virtual tasting set (booo), but you can get hold of their tasting set for JACKfest on Fri 19 June for just £25.
+You will have seen us singing the praises of Bicester’s newest gin distillery recently, as their London Dry Gin (£35 for 50cl) nabbed a slew of prizes at the World Gin Awards this year, including World’s Best Contemporary London Dry Gin.
+If that wasn’t enough of a nudge to try it, Sky Wave are offer free second class P&P on all UK orders over £30 for the duration of Lockdown 2.

 You can’t get much more local than a gin with your postcode on it!
 The OX series of gins from Chalgrove Artisan Distillery is packed with botanicals and isn’t chill-filtered, which means maximum flavour.
 We’re fans of their multi-award-winning OX44 Gin, which just nabbed a Double Gold medal from The Fifty Best this month, and is flavoured with pine, juniper (obv), and lemon and orange.
 Pick it up at £25 for 30cl, or their minis set to try all four gins for £25.